All About Mucositis

 Who gets mucositis?

-Certain treatments can lead to mucositis.
+Certain treatments can cause mucositis:

 • Poor oral or dental health.